TakeprofitTechnology/ReleaseNotes/Dropcopy Gateway.md

 ### Changes
 * Log files are now stored inside a single log folder.
 Previously they were divided between different folders.
 * BadConfiguration error now passed to FATAL level.
-* If connector starts with any errors, the gateway shutdown.
+* If connector starts with any errors, the gateway shuts down.

 ## Version v2024.12.10.689 (10 December, 2024)
 ### Changes